SESYNC-ci/sesync-ci.github.io/blog/_posts/2020-01-13-using-rslurm-parallel.md

 When fitting a machine learning model, our goal is to do the best job of predicting test data that were not used to fit the model.
 There are many metrics for assessing the predictive performance of the model.
 Here we are sticking with a simple one: the prediction accuracy.
 An accuracy of 0.5 would be no better than random chance, and an accuracy of 1 would mean that the model predicts every individual's sex correctly.
 We want to find the combination of tuning parameters that yields the highest accuracy.

-In this example, we are fitting a type of machine learning model called gradient boosting machine (GBM), implemented in the [caret](https://topepo.github.io/caret/) R package.
+In this example, we are fitting a type of machine learning model called gradient boosting machine (GBM).
+The model is implemented in the [gbm](https://cran.r-project.org/package=gbm) R package, and we're using the [caret](https://topepo.github.io/caret/) R package to tune the model.
 To validate the model we are using 10-fold cross-validation, meaning that we fit the model 10 times on a different 90% of the data and then test it on the remaining 10%.
 That way, we make good use of all our data but avoid overfitting to the training data.

 Here is a function that takes a single set of tuning parameters and a random seed as arguments, then fits a GBM model to predict sex from activity times.
 We specify 10-fold cross-validation, so that for each fold it predicts the response variables of the 10% holdout dataset.
 Finally it averages the prediction accuracy across all 10 folds to return a single value of the model's accuracy.